JONAF2103/docker-matrix/Readme.md

 chmod -R a+rw synapse
 ```

+NOTE: If you need to modify these files later you can have problems because docker changes the permissions again, if
+you have troubles by editing the data directory you can run `sudo chmod -R a+rw synapse` and you will have ability to
+edit those files again.

-The last step is to generate synapse data folder like this:
+Now generate synapse data folder like this:

 ```
 cd synapse
 sudo docker-compose run --rm synapse generate
 ```

+After having the `synapse/data` folder generated, you will need to edit the file `synapse/data/homeserver.yaml`
+to enable the option enable_registration.
+To do it you have to uncomment the line `enable_registration: false`
+and change it to `enable_registration: true`.

-Finally you can go back to root folder and use the `matrix` script to start the server.
+The last step is to go back to root folder and use the `matrix` script to start the server.

+### Source
+This repository is based on [this](https://linuxhandbook.com/install-matrix-synapse-docker/) post.